Ziya-Jiang/Ziya-Jiang.github.io/_posts/2025-07-18-github-management.md

 ---
 layout: post
-title: GitHub Website Management Guide
+title: Github Management Guide
-date: 2025-07-18 11:55:00
+date: 2025-07-18 11:59:00-0400
 description: A comprehensive guide to managing GitHub repositories for personal website deployment, including code commits, branch management, and deployment workflows
-tags: github website deployment automation
+tags: formatting charts
-categories: web-development
+categories: sample-posts
 ---

 This blog post documents how to manage GitHub repositories for personal website deployment.
 My GitHub username is `Ziya-Jiang`, and this guide will cover the complete workflow from local development to GitHub Pages deployment.